hanjingo/doc/NOTE/PRINCIPLES_OF_ECONOMICS/chapter24.md

 `diminishing returns`. the property whereby the benefit from an extra unit of an input declines as the quantity of the input increases.

-`catch-up effect`. the property whereby countries that start off poor tend to grow more rapidly than countries that start off rich.
+`catch-up effect`.
+The property whereby countries that start off poor tend to grow more rapidly than countries that start off rich.

-In the long run, the higher saving rate leads to a highr level of productivity and income, but not to higher growth in these variables.
+In the long run, the higher saving rate leads to a higher level of productivity and income, but not to higher growth in these variables.